 Use this filter in order to split the cloud in smaller clouds and isolate the part of the dam.
 The cloud is split according to the maximum distance between points.
 This distance also corresponds to the minimum distance between sub clouds.
-You can compute a first value by clicking on Default button and preview the result.
+You can compute a first value by clicking on the Restore default value button and preview the result.